Something in the Rain: Remake

-In February 2022, it was confirmed that Something in the Rain is set for an Indian remake.
+In February 2022, it was confirmed that Something in the Rain is set for an Indian remake produced by popular media company Pocket Aces Pictures Pvt.
+Ltd. On 23rd May 2026, the remake titled Shayad Yahi Hai Pyaar was announced featuring Aditi Dev Sharma and Daksh Puri in leading roles which is set to premiere in June 2026 on Colors TV.

 On March 3, 2022, it was announced that iQIYI would release a Chinese remake of the series titled The Way Love Should Be, starring Angelababy.
 The platform also gained the rights to exclusively air the show in China, making it the first South Korean TV show to be approved for streaming in the country since the Korean content ban.